Layout of the existing facility

 Key components of Colman Dock are aging and vulnerable to seismic events.
 The layout of today’s facility also creates safety concerns and operational inefficiencies due to conflicts between vehicles, bicycles and pedestrian traffic.

 The End Result

 Key project elements include:

-- Replacing and re-configuring the timber trestle portion of the dock with a new concrete and steel trestle
+- Replacing the existing timber trestle portion of the dock with a new concrete and steel trestle

-- Maintaining a connection to the Marion Street pedestrian overpass.
+- Maintaining a connection to First Avenue via the Marion Street Bridge

-- Ensure that the Colman Dock facility can continue to provide, safe, reliable and efficient ferry service between Seattle and communities in Kitsap County and the Olympic Peninsula
+- Ensure that the Colman Dock facility can continue to provide safe and reliable ferry service between Seattle and communities in Kitsap County and the Olympic Peninsula

 - Improve pedestrian circulation, connections to Alaskan Way and accessibility

-- Remove 7,400 tons of creosote-treated timber piles from Elliott Bay.
+- Remove 7,400 tons of creosote-treated timber piles from Elliott Bay

 What is the project timeline?